 Declaration of solvency: In a members voluntary winding up of a company, a declaration of solvency (Form E1-SAP/E1-41) must be delivered to the CRO pursuant to section 207/579 Companies Act 2014 or section 580 Companies Act 2014.
 The declaration of solvency is ineffective unless it is made within 28 days immediately preceding the date of passing of the resolution for winding up the company.

 Under section 207, the declaration must be submitted not later than 21 days after the passing of the resolution.Under section 580, the declaration must be submitted not later than 14 days after the passing of the resolution.

 Precheck the formThe Form (E1-SAP/E1-41) has a checklist on the front which should be completed by the individual presenting the form to the CRO.
-The form can also be prechecked in the Public Office of the CRO between 10am and 12.30pm and between 2.30pm and 4.30pm.
-The form can alternatively be posted to the Carlow address.
+The form can alternatively be posted to the Dublin or Carlow addresses.
 It is important to complete the form correctly as an ineffective form will result in the company having to apply to the High Court for directions if incorrect.

 Check and make sure that:

 An Independent Person is a person qualified at the time of the report to be appointed, or to continue to be, auditor of the company.A declaration of solvency must have the following attached:

 • A report by an independent person made in accordance with section 207 Companies Act 2014 marked with the letter"B", and signed by the independent person;